 Ugh!
 You know the feeling.
 Too many things to do, not enough time in the day, and everyone seems to be conspiring against your progress.
 Or maybe you’re in a situation with little control over the outcome but are still expected to go along like a 7-year-old being dragged to your least favorite aunt’s house.
 Whatever the source, all of us experience stress in our daily lives.
 How we react to and manage this stress plays a substantial role in our health, relationship quality, and overall outlook on the world.

 When it all piles up and your fuse is burning, it’s essential to have already developed your plan to cope.
 Having a few simple steps to relieve stress can help!

-Over the years, between my three kids, my job and my heavy travel schedule I have refined a core list of action steps to help ease my way through even the most stressful situations.
+Over the years, between my three kids, my job, and my heavy travel schedule, I have refined a core list of action steps to help ease my way through even the most stressful situations.
 Most important of which is to keep things in perspective.

 Short of calamity, things are usually not as bad as you or those around you make them out to be.
-Sure your exact moment might be a pain in the rear end but ask yourself if 30 minutes or 30 days from now what you’re dealing with will be important.
-Perspective helps you react accordingly and on a way that likely won’t add to your stress.
-Now that you have grounded yourself take a deep breath and hold it for 4 seconds.
+Sure your exact moment might be a pain in the rear end but ask yourself if 30 minutes or 30 days from now, what you’re dealing with will be important.
+Perspective helps you react accordingly and in a way that likely won’t add to your stress.
+Now that you have grounded yourself, take a deep breath and hold it for 4 seconds.
 That’s right, 4 seconds.
 Forced slowing of your breathing slows everything else down and acts as a firewall to prevent your body and sometimes your mouth from outrunning your brain.
 That rude reply.
 That raised blood pressure.
 That bad reaction can all be swept away with a deep breath.